cah-douglass-hoke/concourse-helloworld-resource/README.md

 # concourse-helloworld-resource
 A super simple exmaple of Concourse Resource.
 Just say "Hello World" on your Concourse!

+This is the orginal example - you can use the helloworld.yaml in the repo

 ```yaml
 # U DONT NEED TO VVV
 # save this file as helloworld.yaml